google/oauth2l/README.md

 `oauth2l` (pronounced "oauth tool") is a simple command-line tool for working with
 [Google OAuth 2.0](https://developers.google.com/identity/protocols/OAuth2)
 written in Go.
 Its primary use is to fetch and print OAuth 2.0 access tokens, which can be used with other command-line tools and shell scripts.

 ## Previous Version

-The previous version of oauth2l is written in Python and it is located at the [python](/python) directory.
-The Python version is deprecated and please switch to use the Go version instead.
+The previous version of `oauth2l` was written in Python and it is located at the [python](/python) directory.
+The Python version is deprecated because it depends on a legacy auth library and contains some features that are no longer best practice.
+Please switch to use the Go version instead.

 ## Overview